mlingark/manufacturing-process-optimization/README.md

 - Compare machine performance across quality and cost metrics
 - Analyze which operational factors are associated with higher defect risk
 - Build a portfolio-ready project that demonstrates Python, pandas, and data analysis skills

+### Example Business Questions Answered

+This project helps answer questions such as:

+- Which machine has the lowest average defect rate?
+- Which materials are associated with the most defects?
+- Do rush orders increase production risk?
+- Does tool wear affect quality outcomes?
+- How does complexity impact cost and defect rate?
+- Which machine offers the best balance between quality, cost, and speed?

 ## Project Files